Anatoly Kitov: Computer networking for national economic planning

 Clear understanding of the importance of AMS development led Kitov, at the end of 1958, to conclude the need for automated management of the national economy and armed forces, on the basis of full-scale usage of electronic computers and mathematical methods.
 The main point was that this AMS should be based on a national network of regional computer centres (project "Red Book").
 Kitov is famous in the former Soviet Union for being the first cyberneticist in the world to suggest a global integrated computer network for automated management of both the USSR's national economy and the armed forces.

-Kirov proposed that the technological structure of that system would be a global, double purpose, computer network, covering the whole of the USSR's territory, anticipating OGAS and the Internet.
+Kitov proposed that the technological structure of that system would be a global, double purpose, computer network, covering the whole of the USSR's territory, anticipating OGAS and the Internet.
 This network should consist of hundreds of computer centres maintained by specially qualified military personnel.
 In the autumn of 1959, Kitov sent his second letter on his project of global computer network (project "Red Book") to the new General Secretary, Nikita Khrushchev.